Skip to main content

 Summary

-The Los Angeles County (LAC) Department of Public Health needed timely access to electronic case reporting (eCR) data to monitor and respond to disease outbreaks.
-As part of the Data Integration Building Blocks (DIBBs) engagement with the Centers for Disease Control and Prevention (CDC), we worked with LAC to develop a modular data pipeline that automatically processes and enriches multiple data streams — including eCR and electronic laboratory reporting (ELR) data — to improve data quality, case investigation, and downstream analysis.
+The Los Angeles County (LAC) Department of Public Health needed timely access to electronic case reporting (eCR) data to track disease outbreaks.
+As part of the Data Integration Building Blocks (DIBBs) engagement with the Centers for Disease Control and Prevention (CDC), we deployed a modular data pipeline with LAC.
+The pipeline now automatically processes and enriches both eCR and electronic laboratory reporting (ELR) data, improving data quality, case investigation, and downstream analysis.

 Two workers in yellow safety gear patching a pipe, which is connected to a computer atop a desk.
 A person is working at the computer.